chinamike65/hugo-tuolesi/content/book5/book5en.md

 Buddha Shakyamuni used Sanskrit when he preached the scriptures.
 There are two types of scriptures recorded in India in the later period: Sanskrit and Pali.
 In some versions of the Heart Sutra, there is likely to be the sentence "Saving all suffering."

 There is this sentence in the Great Prajna Sutra.
-Not only it, but also in the Great Prajna Sutra, it is said that any pain, trouble, or demonic obstacles can be overcome by reciting the Great Prajna Sutra.
+Not only there, but also in the Great Prajna Sutra, it is said that any pain, trouble, or demonic obstacles can be overcome by reciting the Great Prajna Sutra.

 The Great Prajna Sutra has this kind of merit, and the Heart Sutra should have the same merit.